 Plans and Specifications (P&S)

 Generally, we request a review time of 2-3 weeks.
 Seasonality will impact the amount of time the FAA may need to conduct the reviews.
-In order to limit delays, we request Sponsor with moderate to larger scale projects submit their plans and specification at least 4 months ahead of the scheduled bidding.
-Since The FAA project manager will base any approval action primarily on the submittal of a satisfactory executed sponsor certification.
-However, this acceptance of the Sponsor's certification does not preclude the FAA Project Manager from conducting a review of the P&S. Typically, projects managers within the Central region will conduct a cursory review to determinate conformance with design standards and AIP eligibility.
+In order to limit delays, we request Sponsor with moderate to larger scale projects submit their plans and specification at least 3-4 months ahead of the scheduled bidding.
+Approval of a Sponsors plans and specification is primarily based upon the submittal of a satisfactory executed sponsor certification.
+However, acceptance of the Sponsor's certification does not preclude the FAA Project Manager from conducting a review of the P&S. Typically, projects managers within the Central region will conduct a cursory review to determinate conformance with design standards, AIP eligibility and the statements contained in the Sponsor certification.
 Sponsors must not construe the FAA review as a quality control review step.
 Any review and approval by the FAA does not relieve the Sponsor or the engineer of the responsibility for the accuracy, completeness, and technical content of the plans and specifications.